Q. Is the Rutgers-Camden MBA program accredited?

 Along with the submitted application (program code 53135) and $70 application fee, we require:

-- Original transcripts from all undergraduate and graduate institutions attended*A personal statement
+- Original transcripts from all undergraduate and graduate institutions attended*

 - At least two letters of recommendation